mikkokallio/bicep-workshop/README.md

 - Change the symbolic names of the two new resources to `xxx` and `yyy`, respectively.
 Deploy or run what-if.
 What happens?
 If any errors occur, fix references so that the code works again.
 - Change the locations of both resources to `westeurope` and deploy.
 What happens?
 - Change the names of the resources to `xxx` and `yyy`, respectively, and change the locations of both resources to `westeurope`.
 After these changes, deploy.
 What happens?
+- Add a blob container to the storage account using the same mechanism as the app service plan and app above.
+See THIS.

 ## Task 1.4: Rollback a deployment